 The Next stage

 The above process is then repeated in a slightly simplified way for the next three project phases.
 A simplified matrix involving steps 1, 2, 3, 5, 6, 7, 9 & 11 above is developed.
 The main difference with the subsequent phases, however, is that in Phase 2 the process becomes a translation of the voice of the engineer into the voice of the part design specifications.
 Then, in phase 3, the part design specifications get translated into the voice of manufacturing planning.
 And finally, in phase 4, the voice of manufacturing is translated into the voice of production planning.

 QFD is a systematic means of ensuring that customer requirements are accurately translated into relevant technical descriptors throughout each stage of product development.
 Therefore, meeting or exceeding customer demands means more than just maintaining or improving product performance.
 It means designing and manufacturing products that delight customers and fulfill their unarticulated desires.
 Companies growing into the 21st century will be enterprises that foster the needed innovation to create new markets.

-If you need assistance or have any doubt and need to ask any question contact us at: email@example.com.
+If you need assistance or have any doubt and need to ask any questions contact us at firstname.lastname@example.org.
 You can also contribute to this discussion and we shall be happy to publish them.
-Your comment and suggestion is also welcome.
+Your comment and suggestion are also welcome.